 4th April 2022: The Equality and Human Rights Commission (EHRC) has released new guidance on separate and single-sex services.

-Sex Matters welcomes the new guidance as a very positive and important step in the right direction.
+Sex Matters welcomes the new guidance as an important step in the right direction.

 The guidance clarifies that “sex” (as understood in the Equality Act 2010) is binary, and that a person’s legal sex is their biological sex as recorded on their birth certificate.

 It recommends that service providers have clear policies, and make the information accessible to everyone, so that all users know what to expect about whether a service or space is single-sex or mixed-sex.